openhab/openhab-addons/bundles/org.openhab.binding.fineoffsetweatherstation/README.md

 * Steinberg Systems
 * Waldbeck Halley

-Here is a product pictures of how this Weather Station look like:
+Here is a product picture of how this Weather Station looks like:

 ![WH2650](doc/WH2650.png)